 Breast cancer is the most common cancer among women in Singapore, with the number of new cases increasing rapidly.
 From 2014 to 2018, there were 11,232 new cases of breast cancer here, exceeding the number of new cases of colon cancer in women and men in the same period.

 TNBC is a more aggressive form of breast cancer compared with other subtypes and accounts for 10 per cent to 15 per cent of all breast cancers.
-It tests negative for the estrogen receptor, progesterone receptor and human epithelial growth factor receptor-2, hence the "triple-negative" in its name.
+It tests negative for the oestrogen receptor, progesterone receptor and human epithelial growth factor receptor-2, hence the "triple-negative" in its name.

 Without these receptor targets, TNBC is more difficult to cure.
 And with limited treatment options available, chemotherapy remains the mainstay of treatment.